Conferences & Webinars

 in communities – bans, and fees/taxes.
 Representatives of municipalities that

-implement these strategies (Los Angeles, CA and Washington, DC) will discuss
+implemented these strategies (Los Angeles, CA and Washington, DC) discussed

 the history, benefits and drawbacks to each of their models, the successes